HackNC-ChadGPT/chrome-extension-chadGPT/README.md

 ## What we learned

 We learnt how to make a Chrome extension, and how to use JavaScript to manipulate the DOM :)
-We also learnt how to query the chatGPT API, running asynchronous processes and writing modularized code.
+We also learnt how to query the ChatGPT API, running asynchronous processes and writing modularized code.

-## What's next for Trust Me Bro

-The extension is currently quite computationally heavy as it recalculates the score for every single past user question, even if the user might not want it.
-We also tried using session storage to save the scores, but didn't manage to get it to work.
-We could try this again in the future.
-Alternatively, we could add a button under each response that the user presses to trigger the confidence score calculation manually.

 ## Acknowledgements